 The Residual Block

-Our ResidualBlock implements the core $y = F(x) + x$ pattern: two convolutions with a skip connection that bypasses both.
-The critical detail: ReLU comes after the addition, not before — this ensures the skip connection passes through cleanly.
+The ResidualBlock implements $y = F(x) + x$: two convolutions with a skip connection that bypasses both.
+One detail matters here -- ReLU comes after the addition, not before.
+If you put ReLU before the addition, the skip connection no longer passes a clean signal.

 class ResidualBlock(nn.Module):